otter-sec/rctf/docs/content/running_a_successful_ctf/after_the_ctf.md

 - Budget

-- Desire for writeup (as competitors compare their solution against the remote)
+- Desire for writeups (as competitors compare their solution against the remote)

-- Willingness to check that it's still functional
+- Willingness to check that challenge remotes are still functional, or alternatively running them until they break

-Most CTFs scale down the infrastructure right after the CTF and aim to have at least a couple of days when instances are still accessible but with no maintenance.
-In the case of infrastructure being sponsored by Google, usually all the credits are used.
+Most CTFs scale down the infrastructure right after the CTF and aim to have at least a couple of days when instances are still accessible but with minimal maintenance.
+In the case of infrastructure being sponsored by Google, usually one can leave it running until most of the credits are used.

 Here is a checklist of things to make sure have been deleted: